Achieving Authenticity In Social Media Marketing

 Get Customers to Spread the Word For You, Organically

 By offering great content that resonates with customers online, you encourage them to revisit you (or even follow you on socials and subscribe to your YouTube channel, for example).
-When users forward your posts to their friends, family, or colleagues, they do some of your outreach for you.
+When users forward your posts to their friends, family, or colleagues, they do some outreach for you.

 But this extra attention is even more powerful because it comes from one friend to another.
 Consider your own life–are you more like to follow a recommendation from a friend or a stranger online?
 Likely the former.
 By sharing funny or interesting content, you'll be in a better position to see this material being passed around from friend to friend, helping to strengthen your branding in the marketplace.